jaquinocode/pineapple-chatbot-manual/README.md

 Info about our project and what it does goes here.

 ## How to navigate this manual?
 This manual is all written and located on the 'Wiki' tab so that it is easily navigatable.
+Or you can click [here.](https://github.com/juan-aquino/pineapple-chatbot-manual/wiki)

 ![Wiki](https://i.imgur.com/JWiTSDH.png)